Yioutpi/SimplerEnv-SOFAR/README.md

 You have to install GroundingDINO for the evaluation.

-You need modify the relative/absolute path in some files in SoFar:
+You need modify the checkpoint or config  path  in following files in SoFar:

 > SoFar/depth/metric3dv2.py
 >